midstar/mediaweb/README.md

 Run the installer and follow the instructions.

-To modyfy changes just edit mediaweb.conf in the installation directory and restart the mediaweb service in task manager.
+To modify changes just edit mediaweb.conf in the installation directory and restart the mediaweb service in task manager.

 ## Build from source (any platform)